7ujian/meg4/docs/en/sprite.md

 The sprites you create here can be displayed using [spr], and also used by [dlg] to generate a dialog window and by [stext] when it displays text on screen.

+<imgc ../img/spritescr.png><fig>Sprite Editor</fig>

 The editor has three main boxes, two on the top, and one below.

-<imgc ../img/spritescr.png><fig>Sprite Editor</fig>

 <h2 spr_edit>Sprite Editor Box</h2>

-The one on the left is the sprite editor box.
-This is where you can draw to modify the sprite. <mbl> places the selected pixel on the sprite, <mbr> clears it to empty.
+The one on the left is the sprite editor box (<ui2>1</ui2>).
+This is where you can draw the sprite. <mbl> places the selected pixel on the sprite, <mbr> clears it to empty.

+When the <kbd>Shift</kbd> is hold down, then a line can be drawn from last modified point.

 <h2 spr_sprs>Sprite Selector</h2>

-On the right you can see the sprite selector.
+On the right you can see the sprite selector (<ui2>2</ui2>).
 The sprite you select here will be editable on the left.
 You can select multiple adjacent sprites and edit them together.

 <h2 spr_pal>Palette</h2>

-Below you can see the palette.
+Below you can see the palette (<ui2>3</ui2>).
 The first item cannot be set, because that's for erase.
 If you select any other color, then the <imgt ../img/hsv.png> palette button will become active.
-Clicking on it will bring up the HSV color picker, and with that you can modify the color for that palette entry.
+Clicking on it will bring up the HSV color picker (<ui2>5</ui2>), and with that you can modify the color for that palette entry.

 The default MEG-4 palette uses 32 colors of the DawnBringer32 palette, 8 grayscale gradients, and 6 x 6 x 6 RGB combinations.